LeandroOliveiraDeQueiroz/dartware-avaliacao-tecnica-frontend/README.md

 easterEgg: Apollo always do POST's for send all the required needs: selected fields like a JSON

-Apollo sandbox make a API "documentation" based on the graphQL types
+Apollo sandbox make a API a Documentation based on the graphQL types

 Basic Scalar(leaves of a query - the most simple object part of GraphQL):
 Int